Office of Public and Intergovernmental Affairs

 Chapter 1 Health Care Benefits

 More information on VA health care is available at the following resources:

-VA Health Benefits toll-free 1-877-222-VETS (8387) Monday – Friday between 8 a.m. and 8 p.m.
+VA Health Benefits toll-free 1-877-222-VETS (8387) Monday through Friday between 8 a.m. and 8 p.m.
 EST

 A person who served in the active military, naval, or air service and who was discharged or released under conditions other than dishonorable may qualify for VA health care benefits including qualifying Reserve and National Guard members.

-To apply by phone, call 1-877-222-VETS (8387) Monday – Friday between 8 a.m. and 8 p.m.
+- To apply by phone, call 1-877-222-VETS (8387) Monday through Friday between 8 a.m. and 8 p.m.
 EST. VA staff members will collect the needed information and process the enrollment application for an enrollment determination.

-Apply in person at any VA health care facility or VA regional office.
+- Apply in person at any VA health care facility or VA regional office.
 Once enrolled, Veterans can receive health care at VA health care facilities anywhere in the country.

 The following four categories of Veterans are not required to enroll, but are urged to do so to permit better planning of health resources:

 - Veterans with a service-connected disability rated at 50 percent or more.